Initial energy density of p+p collisions at the LHC: Summary

-{\it Summary.} We have shown, that based on an accelerating hydro solution and TOTEM LHC data, the advanced estimate of the initial energy density yields a value that is not inconsistent with a supercritical state in 7 TeV proton-proton collisions.
-The energy density is proportional to the measured multiplicity, and so in high-multiplicity events, energy densities several times the critical energy density of 1 GeV/fm$^3$ has been reached.
-This however does not mean that these collisions cannot be used as a baseline to ion collision results.
-It means, that an important and necessary condition is satisfied for the formation of a non-hadronic medium in 7 TeV p+p collisions at CERN LHC, however, the exploration of additional signatures (radial and elliptic flow, volume or mean multiplicity dependence of the signatures of the nearly perfect fluid in p+p collisions, scaling of the HBT radii with transverse mass, and possible direct photon signal and low-mass dilepton enhancement) can be a subject of detailed experimental investigation even in p+p collisions at the LHC.
+We have shown, that based on an accelerating solutions of relativistic hydrodynamics and TOTEM LHC data, an advanced estimate of the initial energy density yields a value that is somewhat below the values expected for a supercritical state.
+As the energy density is proportional to the measured multiplicity, in high-multiplicity 7 and 8 TeV proton-proton collisions, energy densities several times the critical energy density of 1 GeV/fm$^3$ have been reached.
+This result means, that an important and necessary condition is satisfied for the formation of a non-hadronic medium in 7 and 8 TeV p+p collisions at CERN LHC, however, the exploration of additional signatures (radial and elliptic flow, volume or mean multiplicity dependence of the signatures of the nearly perfect fluid in p+p collisions, scaling of the HBT radii with transverse mass, and possible direct photon signal and low-mass dilepton enhancement) should be a subject of detailed experimental investigation even in p+p collisions at the LHC.

 The application of hydrodynamical expansion to data analysis in high energy p+p collisions is not an unprecedented or new idea, as Landau worked out hydrodynamics for p+p collisions~\cite{Belenkij:1956cd}, and Bjorken also notes this possibility in his paper~\cite{Bjorken:1982qr} describing his energy density estimate.